 Policy H11 within the UDP relates to housing density and recommends 250-500 habitable rooms per hectare in this location.
 The London Plan is also a relevant consideration and includes a recommendation for housing density in Suburban, Urban and Central locations.
 It is considered that this is an 'urban' location, identified as areas with predominantly dense development such as terraced housing, mansion blocks, a mix of different uses, medium building footprints and typically buildings of two to four stories.
 Again, for such areas a density of between 200-700 habitable rooms per hectare is recommended.

-It was originally reported that the proposed density for this scheme was 307 habitable rooms per hectare which is in accordance with policy and therefore the objections raised on the density of the scheme could not be supported.
+The proposed density for this scheme is 307 habitable rooms per hectare which is in accordance with policy and therefore the objections raised on the density of the scheme cannot be supported.